Swaziland country profile

 Protesters angered by economic decline have become increasingly vocal in demanding political reform.

-The government does not restrict access to the internet, but few Swazis can afford to go online, according to Freedom House.
+The government does not restrict access to the internet, but few Swazis can afford to go online.

 Some key dates in Swaziland's history: